jrburke/module/README.md

 The module system can then use this annotated function for the "factory function" used for module 'a'.

-When 'b' is parsed by the reader, it notices the `system.getMacro` reference, so it does not let the function continue to the grammar parsing stage, and instead, creates a function placeholder, perhaps with a new type of PartialParsedFunction, and that PartialParsedFunction is annotated with these
+When 'b' is parsed by the reader, it notices the `module.exportMacro` reference, so it does not let the function continue to the grammar parsing stage, and instead, creates a function placeholder, perhaps with a new type of PartialParsedFunction, and that PartialParsedFunction is annotated with these